-blue outline A blue outline, which is visible only when you view the manual online, indicates a cross-reference hyperlink.
-Click inside the outline to jump to the object of the reference. { } In a syntax line, curly braces surround a set of options from which you must choose one and only one. [] In a syntax line, square brackets surround an optional parameter.
+bold Indicates a new term the first time that it appears. italic, italic Indicates a cross-reference or variable name. blue text Blue text, which is visible only when you view the manual online, indicates a cross-reference hyperlink.
+Click any blue text to jump to the object of the reference. {} In a syntax line, curly braces surround a set of options from which you must choose one and only one. [] In a syntax line, square brackets surround an optional parameter.
 In a syntax line, ellipses indicate a repetition of the previous parameter.
-For example, option[,] means that you can enter multiple, comma-separated options. < > In a naming convention, angle brackets surround individual elements of a name to distinguish them from each other, as in <server name=""><connector name="">tmp.log.</connector></server> /, \ In this document, backslashes (\) are used as the convention for directory paths.
-All product pathnames are relative to the directory where the product is installed on your system. %text% and \$text Text within percent (%) signs indicates the value of the Windows text system variable or user variable.
-ProductDir Represents the directory where the product is installed.
+For example, option[,] means that you can enter multiple, comma-separated options. < > In a naming convention, angle brackets surround individual elements of a name to distinguish them from each other, as in <server_name><connector_name>tmp.log.</connector_name></server_name> /,\ In this document, backslashes (\) are used as the convention for directory paths for Windows.
+OS/400 uses forward slashes (/) for directory paths.
+All WebSphere Business Integration Server Express system product pathnames are relative to the directory where the product is installed on your system. %text% and \$text Text within percent (%) signs indicates the value of the Windows text system variable or user variable.
+ProductDir Represents the directory where the IBM WebSphere Business Integration Server Express for Adapters product is installed.
+The defaults for each platform are as follows: Windows: IBM\WebSphereServer OS/400: /QIBM/ProdData/WBIServer43/product For OS/400, the capacity pack adapters are in /QIBM/ProdData/WBIServer43/AdapterCapacityPack.